Priyanka839/Tandemloop-Technologies-Private-Limited/README.md

 Calculator inputs :> ‘a’, ‘b’ and ‘type of operation’ Datatype :> ‘a’ = double, ‘b’ = double, ‘type of operation’ = string

-you can run  my code i done in visual studio
+you can run  my code i done in visual studio file name is calculator.py

 Problem-2: With a single integer as the input, generate the following until a = x [series of numbers as shown in below examples]